OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/MergeGeoLayers/MergeGeoLayers.md

 The `MergeGeoLayers` command merges multiple GeoLayers into one GeoLayer.

-* The features are merged.
-* The input attribute tables are merged into one attribute table.
+* The input attribute tables are merged into one output attribute table.
 * By default, if the attribute tables from the input GeoLayers are different, the attribute table of the output GeoLayer will contain the attributes from **ALL** input layers.
 See [Example 1](#example-1-merge-without-an-attribute-map).

 There are times, however, when attributes with *different* names from *different* input GeoLayers should be converged.